 - Victor A. McKusick.
 THYROGLOSSAL DUCT CYST, FAMILIAL.
 In: Iosif W. Lurie.
 OMIM.
 7/13/2012; http://www.omim.org/entry/188455.

 - Children's Hospital Boston has an information page on cysts and sinuses of the head and neck which includes information on thyroglossal cyst.
 Click on Children's Hopstial Boston to view this information page.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Thyroglossal tract cyst.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Familial thyroglossal duct cyst.
 Click on the link to view a sample search on this topic.